peteroupc/Numbers/README.md

 Release notes
 -------

+Version 1.2:

+- Add arithmetic methods to EInteger, EDecimal, and EFloat that take 'int' operands.
+- Fix issues with EDecimal/EFloat Remainder method in corner cases
+- Add RemainderNoRoundAfterDivide in EDecimal and EFloat

 Version 1.1.2

 - Add .NET Framework 4.0 targeted assembly to avoid compiler warnings that can appear when this package is added to a project that targets .NET Framework 4.0 or later.